vAMSYS-LTD/documentation/guides/regular-expressions-flight-type/page.md

 You can also use some combinations to match several patterns by one Regular Expressions.
 The number of characters in the curly brackets doesn't have to be one number, but a several ones.

-So, in order, to write a Regular Expression which will match both of these patterns, you only need to write it like this:
+So, in order to write a Regular Expression which will match both of these patterns, you only need to write it like this:

 ```[A-Z]{3}\d{1,2}[A-Z]{1,2}```